 Registering for a course, commits the student to that course, Cornish has commits space in that course.
 The course fees are due regardless of whether the student attends the course or not.
 In special cases Cornish may cancel your enrollment if your account is not paid by the due date.
 However, cancellation for non-payment is not automatic.
 To avoid charges for the semester, you must formally withdraw prior to the first day of class.

-Cornish College of the Arts reserves the right to withhold grade cards, academic transcripts, diplomas and letters of recommendation until all charges have been paid and the student’s account is cleared.
-Student Accounts reserves the right to suspend the student privilege of participating in Commencement/Graduation Ceremonies if the student has an unpaid student account balance.
-Failure to pay tuition and fees can result in cancellation of registration and financial aid.
+Cornish College of the Arts reserves the right to withhold grade cards, academic transcripts, diplomas and letters of recommendation until all charges have been paid and the account is cleared.
+Additionally, Cornish reserves the right to withhold academic transcripts for past due Perkins Loan accounts.
+If debt has to be referred to a collection agency, collection costs are added to the debt.
+Graduates from Cornish, you must complete exit counseling and the student account must be paid in full prior to participation in commencement ceremonies.
+Student Accounts reserves the right to suspend the commencement privileges for an unpaid student account balance.

 Tuition refund calculations are based on three factors.

 If a credit balance results from a drop or withdrawal and is owed back to you, we will process the refund through the ACH E-Refund System to the designated account.
 It may take up to two weeks for your refund to be processed.

 When a recipient of federal financial aid drops below 6 credit hours or completely withdraws from Cornish during the established refund schedule, the financial aid is recalculated according to federally-regulated guidelines.
 Depending on the outcome of the recalculation, you may owe:

 Summer & Special Courses: 5 – 14 Weeks

 Summer & Special Courses: 4 Weeks or Less

 Summer at Cornish and other special programs may employ special refund dates.
 Please check your registration information for more details.
 Cornish reserves the right to change tuition rates and fee schedules at any time without prior notice.